 HOMELESS

 Homeless/displaced students are defined as individuals lacking a fixed, regular and nighttime residence.
 Refer to the district website to view the board policy on homelessness.
-If you need additional assistance, please contact Amy Glasl, the district homeless liaison.
+If you need additional assistance, please contact Jeff Vizza, in the business office.